 Unknown would be the primary reason for why Jun’s disappearance has lasted so long.
 In the battle with Ogre, he planted an unknown evil into her soul which has sent her into a ferocious battle with light and darkness.
 Jun struggles to contain the evil, and so she has stayed away so that Jin does not see her in this state.
 With the world at threat, her love for Jin powers over Unknown enough for Jun to return.
 On occasion, her evil could come out leading to fights with Kazuya, for example.
 An appearance by Angel could also give Jun the chance to be freed of the darkness within her.
 It would be a powerful story that would impact the Jin vs Kazuya rivalry, especially when Jin finds out his mother is alive.

-Just like in Tag 2, Unknown should have her own character slot.
+Just like in Tag 2, Unknown should have her own character slot in Tekken 8.
 She should possess the majority of Jun’s move-set.
 Of course, she’ll also have supernatural abilities and powerful attacks at her disposal.
 She shouldn’t use her human form’s throws or more technical moves, though, instead replacing them with more impactful strikes.

 Which Tekken characters do you think should return in Tekken 8?
 Let me know in the comments below!